g-ford/cradle/part10/README.markdown

 What this says is that a `program` is a `block` followed by the `end` keyword, and that a `block` is any number of `statemtents`.

-As usual this requires a type, a parser.
+As usual this requires a type, a parser and an emitter.

+### Parsing a Program

 The types are very simple.

-    data Program = Program Block deriving (Show) data Block = Block String deriving (Show)
+    data Program = Program Block deriving (Show) type Block = [Statement]

-### Parsing a Program
+    data Statement = Statement String deriving (Show)

 Because multi-character keywords are pretty simple using our techniques, we will skip the single character keyword versions.
 I will be using a function called `accept` which is a simple parser that reads the `letters` and then compares it to the given keyword.
 I've also created a `letters'` that fails on an empty string.
 I'll leave the definition of these as an exercise.